Arturo Colautti

-Arturo Colautti (Zara, 9 October 1851 – Rome, 9 November 1914) was an Italian journalist, polemicist and librettist.
+Arturo Colautti (Zara, 9 October 1851 – Rome, 9 November 1914) was a Dalmatian Italian journalist, polemicist and librettist.
 He was a strong supporter of Italian irredentism for his native Dalmatia.

 Biography

 Youth in Dalmatia

-Born in Zara, the youngest of four children of Francesco Colautti, a Friulian engineer employed by the Austro-Hungarian Empire, and Luisa Couarde, a French native of Antibes, Arturo spent his adolescence in his native town, where he graduated in the local High School and then did his military service in the Austro-Hungarian Empire.
+Born in Zara, Austrian Empire, the youngest of four children of Francesco Colautti, a Friulian engineer employed by the Austro-Hungarian Empire, and Luisa Couarde, a French native of Antibes, Arturo spent his adolescence in his native town, where he graduated in the local High School and then did his military service in the Austro-Hungarian Empire.

 He was interested very early in journalism: at the age of 17 he founded the newspaper Il Progresso, followed by La Leva.
 At that time he studied at the Universities of Vienna and Graz, majoring in political science and geography.
-He thereafter went to Fiume to direct La Bilancia, to return again to his native Zara to direct Il Dalmata from 1872-74.
+He thereafter went to Fiume to direct La Bilancia, to return again to his native Zara to direct Il Dalmata from 1872 to 1874.

 He relocated to Spalato in 1876, where he founded the magazine of culture and literature, Rivista Dalmatica.
 The magazine did not last long, because strongly pro-Italian and related to Antonio Bajamonti.
-In the same year, he was asked to direct L'Avvenire and -from 1876 al 1880- he developed it as an irredentist newspaper.
+In the same year, he was asked to direct L'Avvenire and – from 1876 to 1880 – he developed it as an irredentist newspaper.